austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Hosted googelp on heroku.

 **Thoughts**: Learned how to host a full stack React app to heroku.
 I had previously thought that `npm run build` was only used for real production web apps, but I just now realized that it needs to be used if you are hosting your web apps.
 I also realized that webpack is only used for dev purposes.
 I really should the webpack documentation.
 I have been spoiled (or maybe punished) for using create-react-app so freely and trustingly.

+### Day 82: October 17, 2017

+**Today's Progress**: Attended Uber Web meetup, made googelp environment such that it is easy to deploy on heroku and easy to develop.
+Determined that Google Place Details API won't allow me to find out the number of reviews that each search result has.
+It only sends up to 5 reviews.
+I need to decide how much time and effort I want to put into this project.
+A thought popped into my head to make the app a full page google map and then have google / yelp search result layers pop up over the map and perhaps allow the user to draw their search bounds.
+That all could take 2-4 weeks to implement which is a lot considering my timeline.
+Also, decided that it made sense to learn DS&A before contributing to open source.